anabborges/anabborges/README.md

 <div>
 <h1> Hey!
 My name is Ana Clara!</h1>
 <p>I'm a brazilian girl looking for new challenges!
 My hobbies are programming, reading and playing games!
-Currently I'm studying software engineering at the University of Brasilia and right now I'm learning HTML, CSS and JavaScript.👩‍💻 I created my account so I can share my improvement with you all!🥰 Hope you enjoy my github account and cross your fingers for me! </p>
+Currently I'm studying software engineering at the University of Brasilia and right now I'm learning JavaScript and Java.👩‍💻 I created my account so I can share my improvement with you all!🥰 Hope you enjoy my github account and cross your fingers for me! </p>
 </div>

 ##